Meet our team of auto finance veterans

 Mr. Day has nearly 25 years of accounting leadership experience as Chief Financial Officer and Chief Accounting Officer in auto finance, mortgage servicing and FDIC shared loss banking.
 Mr. Day gained his experience at Beal Service Corporation, MGC Mortgage, Santander Consumer USA (formerly Drive Financial Services) and Sovereign Credit Corporation.
 He spent the majority of his career developing and refining the accounting discipline at Drive Financial Services, from its inception.
 Mr. Day is a Certified Public Accountant, licensed in the State of Texas, and holds a Bachelor’s of Business Administration in accounting from Baylor University.

-Mr. Sivils has more than 30 years of consumer financial services experience, in addition to managing interests in franchise automobile dealerships.
-He previously served as Senior Vice President and Director of Loan Originations, Loan Servicing, and Asset Liquidation at Drive Financial Services (known today as Santander Consumer USA) successfully growing the subprime auto finance platform to more than 14,000 auto dealers in 38 states with a portfolio of over $5 billion in originations.
-Mr. Sivils also served as Executive Vice President, Sales & Marketing, for Finance Security.
-The company originated retail installment contracts for Ford Consumer and other financial institutions back to the 1980s, reflecting Mr. Sivils’ pioneering role in the secondary automotive finance industry.
+Mr. Sivils has more than 30 years of consumer financial services experience.
+Prior to Skopos Financial, Mr. Sivils was Managing Partner for Southwest Auto Group, a multi-point retail automotive dealer group.
+He previously served as Senior Vice President and Director of Loan Originations, Loan Servicing, and Asset Liquidation at Drive Financial Services (known today as Santander Consumer USA) successfully growing the subprime auto finance platform from inception to more than 14,000 auto dealers in 38 states with a portfolio of over $5 billion in originations.
+Mr. Sivils also served as a founding member and Executive Vice President for Finance Security.
+The company originated retail installment contracts for Ford Consumer and numerous other financial institutions back to the 1980s, reflecting Mr. Sivils’ pioneering role in the secondary automotive finance industry.
+Mr. Sivils began his career in the retail automotive industry at Sewell Automotive Companies.